 “Problematic polypharmacy adds a cost to the healthcare system and diminishes quality care for the patient – and most of this is entirely preventable.”

-Health Innovation Network NHS England 2024
+Health Innovation Network NHS England, 2024

 “Polypharmacy, commonly defined as taking at least five drug treatments, is common in older populations.
 Although older adults are more likely to have multiple chronic conditions, and guidelines often recommend multiple drug treatments, studies have found that polypharmacy can lead to problems such as adverse drug events, drug–drug interactions, drug treatment non-adherence, cognitive and functional impairment, and increased risk of frailty, disability, falls, hospitalizations, and mortality.”

-The BMJ May 2024 BMJ 2024;385:e074892
+The BMJ, May 2024

 This conference will enable you to: